mbark-lahnoud/DEV102MemoryGame/README.md

 ## 💻 System Requirements

-- Windows 7 or higher
+- 🖥️ Windows 7 or higher
-- No installation needed
+- ⚡ No installation needed
+- 💽 Lightweight (runs on low-end PCs)
+- 🎮 Keyboard or mouse support

 ---